 (4) a jurisdictional statement, including:

-(A) the basis for the Supreme Court’s or Court of Appeals’ jurisdiction;
+(A) the basis for appellate jurisdiction;

 (B) the filing dates establishing the timeliness of the appeal; and

-(C) an assertion that the appeal is from a final order or judgment, or information establishing the Supreme Court’s or Court of Appeals’ jurisdiction on some other basis.
+(C) an assertion that the appeal is from a final order or judgment, or information establishing appellate jurisdiction on some other basis.

-(5) a routing statement, setting forth whether the matter is presumptively retained by the Supreme Court or assigned to the Court of Appeals under Rule 17, and citing the subparagraph(s) of the Rule under which the matter falls.
-If the appellant believes that the Supreme Court should retain the case despite its presumptive assignment to the Court of Appeals, based on a principal issue raised in the matter, the routing statement must include a clear statement of the relevant issue, citations to the record where the issue was raised and resolved, and an explanation of the importance of the issue;
+(5) a routing statement, setting forth whether the matter is always retained by the Supreme Court, ordinarily retained by the Supreme Court, or ordinarily assigned to the Court of Appeals under Rule 17, and citing the subparagraph(s) under which the matter falls.
+If the appellant believes that the Supreme Court should retain the case despite its ordinary assignment to the Court of Appeals, based on a principal issue raised in the matter, the routing statement must include a clear statement of the relevant issue, citations to the record where the issue was raised and resolved, and an explanation of the importance of the issue;

 (6) a statement of the issues presented for review;

-(7) a statement of the case briefly indicating the nature of the case, the course of the proceedings, and the disposition below;

-(8) a statement of facts relevant to the issues submitted for review with appropriate references to the record (see Rule 28(e));
+(7) a concise statement of the case setting out of the facts relevant to the issues submitted for review, describing the relevant procedural history, and identifying the rulings presented for review, with appropriate references to the record (see Rule 28(e));

-(9) a summary of the argument, which must contain a succinct, clear, and accurate statement of the arguments made in the body of the brief and which must not merely repeat the argument headings;
+(8) a summary of the argument, which must contain a succinct, clear, and accurate statement of the arguments made in the body of the brief and which must not merely repeat the argument headings;